 (4) In this section —

-“Fremantle tourism precinct” means the area or areas prescribed for the purposes of this definition;
+Fremantle tourism precinct means the area or areas prescribed for the purposes of this definition;

-“holiday resort” means the Rockingham holiday resort, Rottnest Island holiday resort or Wanneroo holiday resort;
+holiday resort means the Rockingham holiday resort, Rottnest Island holiday resort or Wanneroo holiday resort;

-“Perth tourism precinct” means the area or areas prescribed for the purposes of this definition;
+Perth tourism precinct means the area or areas prescribed for the purposes of this definition;

-“Rockingham holiday resort” means the area or areas prescribed for the purposes of this definition;
+Rockingham holiday resort means the area or areas prescribed for the purposes of this definition;

-“Rottnest Island holiday resort” means the area or areas prescribed for the purposes of this definition;
+Rottnest Island holiday resort means the area or areas prescribed for the purposes of this definition;

-“tourism precinct” means the Perth tourism precinct or Fremantle tourism precinct;
+tourism precinct means the Perth tourism precinct or Fremantle tourism precinct;

-“Wanneroo holiday resort” means the area or areas prescribed for the purposes of this definition.
+Wanneroo holiday resort means the area or areas prescribed for the purposes of this definition.

 [Section 12A inserted by No. 47 of 2006 s.
 9.]